timmyjose-projects/new-ats-repos/README.md

 # New ATS Repos Bot

-This is the source code for the Twitter Bot (@NewATSRepos) that periodically queries Github for new Zig repositories, and then posts a link to the repository (along with a brief summary) in a tweet.
+This is the source code for the Twitter Bot (@NewATSRepos) that periodically queries Github for new ATS repositories, and then posts a link to the repository (along with a brief summary) in a tweet.

 This bot was inspired by the Common Lisp bot (@NewLispRepos) created by Zach Beane.